 Amazon Kindle Paperwhite review

 The built-in backlight of the original Kindle Paperwhite was a fantastic addition, making it a lot easier and more comfortable to read eBooks.
-A year on, Amazon's back with a second, improved version of the product.
+A year on, Amazon's back with a second, improved version of the product, which doesn't change up the formula too much but fixes the few niggles we had with the original.

 AMAZON KINDLE PAPERWHITE SCREEN

-Although it's a new model, the Paperwhite uses the same high-quality case.
-It's light, feels tough and sits nicely in the hand.
-It also means that it's compatible with the same range of cases as the last model.
+Although it's a new model, the Paperwhite uses the same high-quality case, which is light, feels tough and sits nicely in the hand.
+More importantly, it's compatible with the same range of cases as the last model.
 Amazon hasn't upped the screen resolution from the previous model, either, with the 6in touchscreen having a resolution of 1,024x768.
 We've seen higher resolutions available with the Kobo Aura HD, with its 1,080x1,440 display, but in side-by-side tests it was hard to see the benefit of the extra resolution in text.
-Upping screen resolution was bound to cause a price increase, so we can understand why Amazon decided to stick with what it had.
+Upping screen resolution was bound to cause a price increase, so we can understand why Amazon decided to stick with what it had - the only people likely to notice the difference are those that spend more time reading comics, graphic novels and manga than written eBooks.

 What Amazon has done, however, is increase contrast, making text darker.
 While the original Paperwhite was far from bad, the improvement here is noticeable.
 Most importantly, it makes reading more comfortable.